 CSCI 5120.
 Topics in Information Security.
-Complete examination of the issues and problems in providing security for information processing systems, security goals and vulnerabilities, encryption and decryption, secure general purpose operating systems and applications, network security, Digital Signatures and Public Key Cryptosystems, security protocols, etc.(3-0-3) Pre-requisites: ( CSCI 4210 Minimum Grade: C )
+Complete examination of the issues and problems in providing security for information processing systems, security goals and vulnerabilities, encryption and decryption, secure general purpose operating systems and applications, network security, Digital Signatures and Public Key Cryptosystems, security protocols, etc.(3-0-3) Prerequisites: (CSCI 4210 Minimum Grade: C)

 CSCI 6120.
 Adv Computer Architecture.
 This course introduces students to the fundamentals of parallel computer architectures including pipelining, interconnection networks, multiprocessors, and multi- computers.
 It covers MISD, SIMD, and MIMD parallel processings.
-Parallel algorithm structures will also be discussed.(3-0-3) Pre-requisites: CSCI 4100
+Parallel algorithm structures will also be discussed.(3-0-3) Prerequisites: CSCI 4100

 CSCI 6220.
 Distributed Operating Systems.
 This course will cover taxonomy of distributed systems and distributed operating systems.
-Topics will include mutual exclusion, atomic transaction, deadlock handling, threads, processor allocation, scheduling, distributed file systems, distributed shared memory, and system programming issues in distributed systems.(3-0-3) Pre-requisites: CSCI 4200
+Topics will include mutual exclusion, atomic transaction, deadlock handling, threads, processor allocation, scheduling, distributed file systems, distributed shared memory, and system programming issues in distributed systems.(3-0-3) Prerequisites: CSCI 4200

 CSCI 6230.
 Internet Architect-Protocols.
 This course deals with the principles and issues underlying the provision of wide area connectivity through the interconnection of autonomous networks.
 Detailed discussion of the problems and solution techniques that arise in internetworking.
 Emphasis will be placed on Internet architecture and protocols.
-Topics include routing, quality of service and security.(3-0-3) Pre-requisites: ( CSCI 4210 )
+Topics include routing, quality of service and security.(3-0-3) Prerequisites: (CSCI 4210)

 CSCI 6320.
 Adv Software Engineering.
 This course is a follow-up to the software engineering course.
 Students are introduced to topics such as formal specification techniques and software verification and validation.
 Model-based and algebraic formal specification methods will be introduced in detail and applied to software development.
-Students will also be introduced to software quality metrics, software testing strategies, software configuration management and software reliability.(3-0-3) Pre-requisites: CSCI 4300
+Students will also be introduced to software quality metrics, software testing strategies, software configuration management and software reliability.(3-0-3) Prerequisites: CSCI 4300

 CSCI 6410.
 Adv Database Design.
 This course will discuss emerging advanced database technology to prepare the students with currently practiced database tools in the industry.
 Students will do comparative study of different database systems.
-The course will also discuss design, development, and implementation strategies involving databases, database security, and database administration.(3-0-3) Prerequisites: ( CSCI 4400 )
+The course will also discuss design, development, and implementation strategies involving databases, database security, and database administration.(3-0-3) Prerequisites: (CSCI 4400)

 CSCI 6821.
 Adv Computer Graphics.
 This course is an exposition of the techniques needed to generate and render three-dimensional computer images.
-It will provide a theoretical understanding of these techniques together with the programming expertise required to implement them.(3-0-3) Pre-requisites: CSCI 4820
+It will provide a theoretical understanding of these techniques together with the programming expertise required to implement them.
+Two-dimensional graphics will be reviewed in detail.
+Homogeneous (4-coordinate) representation of three-dimensional points and vectors are presented with matrix transformations for orthographic and perspective projection.
+(3-0-3) Prerequisites: CSCI 4820

 CSCI 6831.
 Topics in Advanced AI.
 This course provides an in-depth study of one of the major subdisciplines of Artificial Intelligence.
-Possible topics include Natural Language Processing, Expert Systems, Machine Learning, Nueral Networks, Vision, Robotics, Speech Recognition and Synthesis, and Knowledge Representation.
-(3-0-3) Pre-requisites: CSCI 4830
+Possible topics include natural language processing, game theory, expert systems, neural networks, vision, robotics, speech recognition and synthesis, and knowledge representation.
+(3-0-3) Prerequisites: CSCI 4830